-A lesson learned on why software architects fall short of expectations and how to fix it by setting the scope.
+A lesson learned on why software architects fall short of expectations and how to fix it by changing the focus.

-Detailing the design that is already clear in the head comes natural to an architects.
-Afterall most architects are basically just aged developers.
-Consequently, this haste and even excitement about the technical challenge prevent them from being effective.
-Being an architect is - to great bits - about software instinct which grows out of development practice.
+Detailing the design that is already clear in the head comes natural to an architect.
+Afterall most architects are basically aged developers.
+Consequently, this haste to get started - and even excitement about the technical challenges - prevents them from being effective.
 This paper is about the two small parts which make a developer become an architect: Discipline and Scope.

-The proposed technical paper covers the challenges as well as the lessons learned in the development of an embedded automotive software architecture.
-Based on the experience from different embedded application the following structure will be followed:
+The following chapters cover the challenges as well as the lessons learned in the development of an embedded automotive software architecture.
+Based on the experience from different embedded applications the following structure will be followed:

 Part 1: Where to start with a new design

-This is the main questions asked by new software architects.
+This is the main question asked by new software architects.
 A good design starts with a clear value proposition.
 What is the goal and scope of the architectural design?
-Different answers are discussed and a good example how to start software architecture is shown
+Different answers are discussed and a good example how to start software architecture is shown.